Last Modified: 08 Oct 2014

 Hotel (2 nts)

 Day 13 Sakya

-Continuing our journey along the Friendship Highway, drive to the small town of Sakya (approx 4 hrs).
+Continuing our journey along the Friendship Highway, drive to the small town of Sakya (at least 4 hrs).

 Sakya's monastery and town buildings are quite unique.
 The monastery is built in medieval 'Mongolian' style and rather than whitewashed, the secular buildings are painted in red and while stripes.
 With its high imposing walls, the monastery is sometimes nicknamed the "Great Wall of Tibet".